Open Network for Digital Commerce: Pilot phases

 Government of Uttar Pradesh started actively promoting One District One Product (ODOP) scheme on ONDC.
 DPIIT will initiate integration of Union Government Ministries and various departments under State Governments with ONDC.
 The platform will try to rectify issues registered with National Consumer Helpline like delivery of wrong, defective, damaged goods, non-delivery or delayed delivery, failed refunds or violation of service agreements.
 Government is planning to leverage the incubators under Startup India Seed Fund Scheme (SISFS) to build applications for ONDC with vernacular language support for greater accessibility.
 ONDC restricted referral commission of sending a buyer to a shopper at 3% compare to 30% in major eCommerce platforms.

 From 21 cities, the pilot phase moved to 51 cities by third week of August.
 The Economic Times reported that ONDC is facing teething troubles with respect to address and geolocation APIs.
 From September, Bengaluru will become the first city to get all user access.
 By 2024, ONDC is planning to bring 3 crore sellers and 30 crore shoppers on the network.
 On 31 August 2022, government announced that ONDC will move to beta-testing phase for general public.
 ONDC will charge fee from sellers for maintenance and development of the network.

+By allowing the integration of CSC's e-Grameen app on the ONDC network as a buyer application, Common Services Centers (CSCs), under the Ministry of Electronics and Information Technology (MEitY), have teamed with the ONDC to make e-commerce accessible to rural communities.
+During the initial stage, CSC will function as a buyer-side platform, enabling citizens who visit the center to place orders using the e-Grameen app.
+The sellers who have registered on the CSC platform will be able to accept orders over the ONDC network during the second phase.

+Public Distribution System

+In Himachal Pradesh, Ministry of Consumer Affairs, Food and Public Distribution started a pilot program to add fair price stores to ONDC.
+The program is being funded as a pilot by the Department of Food and Public Distribution (DFPD) in collaboration with nStore, a technology partner, and MicroSave, a company that offers fair price shops assistance.
+On 6 February 2024, the first order was placed at 11 fair price stores to kick off the experimental program.
+The pilot helps fair price stores boost their usage and income from market goods while also giving customers in rural areas access to groceries and other necessities through ONDC.
+Fair pricing shops on ONDC now provide household groceries that were previously only available at regular kirana stores.
+These products are available for purchase using ONDC buyer apps, such as Paytm.
+The National Cooperative Consumers' Federation (NCCF) operates fair price stores all over India.
+Other states will follow suit with the trial project's success.